Click here to download the Educational Visits Policy

 When we provide learning outside the classroom, our intended outcomes seek to ensure that our pupils:

-1. enjoy participating and reflecting in outdoor activities and adopt a positive attitude to challenge and adventure;
+- Enjoy participating and reflecting in outdoor activities and adopt a positive attitude to challenge and adventure.

-2. are enhancing their overall well-being by gaining personal confidence and developing character and resilience through taking on challenges, experiencing valuable failures, and achieving success;
+- Are enhancing their overall well-being by gaining personal confidence and developing character and resilience through taking on challenges, experiencing valuable failures, and achieving success.

-3. are developing their self-awareness and social skills, and their appreciation of the contributions and achievements of themselves and of others;
+- Are developing their self-awareness and social skills, and their appreciation of the contributions and achievements of themselves and of others.

-4. are becoming alive to the natural local and global environment and understand the importance of conservation and sustainable development;
+- Are becoming alive to the natural local and global environment and understand the importance of conservation and sustainable development.

-5. are acquiring and developing a range of skills in outdoor activities, fieldwork, exploration, journeys and expeditions;
+- Are acquiring and developing a range of skills in outdoor activities, fieldwork, exploration, journeys, and expeditions.

-6. are demonstrating increased initiative and innovation, enthusiasm, curiosity, self-reliance, responsibility, perseverance, tenacity and commitment;
+- Are demonstrating increased initiative and innovation, enthusiasm, curiosity, self-reliance, responsibility, perseverance, tenacity, and commitment.

-7. are developing and extending their key skills of communication, problem-solving, creativity, critical thinking, leadership and cooperation;
+- Are developing and extending their key skills of communication, problem-solving, creativity, critical thinking, leadership, and co-operation.

-8. are learning to appreciate the benefits of physical activity and the lifelong value of participation in healthy leisure activities and reflection;
+- Are learning to appreciate the benefits of physical activity and the lifelong value of participation in healthy leisure activities and reflection.

-9. are displaying an increased motivation and appetite for self-directed learning that is contributing to raised levels of attainment in other aspects of their development, as well as becoming concerned, responsible and fulfilled citizens;
+- Are displaying an increased motivation and appetite for self-directed learning that is contributing to raised levels of attainment in other aspects of their development, as well as becoming concerned, responsible, and fulfilled citizens.

 Giving young people responsibility for achieving these outcomes helps them to learn from their successes and failures.